COMMUNITY GARDENS & GREENSPACE

 Since the 1970s, the Conservancy has worked to green and beautify downtown Pittsburgh to help revitalize our region’s urban core.
-Our work includes providing 1,000 hanging floral baskets and large street planters in key corridors, refurbishing the Gateway Center Islands, installing flower gardens, bioswale and rain garden in Point State Park, and planting more than 500 trees.
+Our work includes providing 1,000 hanging floral baskets and large street planters in key corridors, refurbishing the Gateway Center Islands, installing flower gardens, bioswale and a rain garden in Point State Park, and planting more than 500 trees.

 In addition to beautification, greening along the hard surfaces of the city provides shading from trees to help reduce cooling needs.
 Trees also reduce and stormwater runoff and improve air quality.

 Downtown Hanging Flower Baskets

 We grow, hang and care for more than 400 flower baskets that beautifying our city in the Spring and Summer.

 More than 500 large planters accent main pedestrian corridors downtown Pittsburgh all year long.

 Since 2010, we've worked with TreeVitalize Pittsburgh and downtown stakeholders to plant more than 750 trees.

 Downtown Pittsburgh Greening Projects

 The Western Pennsylvania Conservancy partners with other organizations to implement additional greening projects in Downtown Pittsburgh.